Credit card payment processing:

 1. A cardholder makes a payment to a merchant, which can be done through a variety of methods:

-The cardholder is physically present with their card and swipes or inserts the card at a terminal.
-(Card Present Transaction)
+- Card Present Transaction - The cardholder is physically present with their card and swipes, taps or inserts the card at a terminal.

-2. The payment solution/gateway sends the credit card transaction information to the merchant's MSP/acquiring bank.
+2. The payment solution (gateway) sends credit card transaction information to the merchant's MSP or acquiring bank.

-3. The MSP/acquiring bank sends the credit card transaction information to the credit card network.
+3. The MSP or acquiring bank sends credit card transaction information to the credit card network.

-4. The credit card network sends the credit card transaction information to the cardholder's issuing bank and requests a payment authorization.
+4. The credit card network sends credit card transaction information to the cardholder's issuing bank and requests payment authorization.

-5. The issuing bank authenticates the card information, and if funds are available sends an approval code or a decline message back to the card network.
-The issuing bank places a hold for the dollar amount of the payment on the cardholder's account.
+5. The issuing bank authenticates card information and if funds are available, sends an approval code or a decline message back to the card network.
+The issuing bank places a hold for the dollar amount of a payment on the cardholder's account.

-6. The card network sends the approval/authorization code or the decline message back to the MSP/acquiring bank.
+6. The card network sends the approval (authorization code) or the decline message back to the MSP or acquiring bank.

-7. The MSP/acquiring bank sends the authorization code or decline message to the merchant's payment software/gateway.
+7. The MSP or acquiring bank sends the authorization code or decline message to the merchant's payment software or gateway.

-8. The cardholder's payment is made (if approved) and the payment software/gateway sends a receipt of payment to the cardholder.
+8. The cardholder's payment is made (if approved) and the payment software or gateway sends a receipt of payment to the cardholder.

 Batching and Funding Process

-1. The merchant's payment software/gateway gathers all the transactions processed throughout the day that came back with an approval code, and sends them to the acquiring bank/msp in what is referred to as a batch.
-A batch is usually sent out at the end of the business day, but a merchant can usually choose anytime to close and send out the batch.
+1. The merchant's payment software or gateway gathers all approved credit card transactions processed throughout the day and sends them to the acquiring bank or MSP in a batch.
+A batch is typically sent out at the end of the business day but a merchant can choose any time to close and send out batches.

-2. The msp/acquiring bank sends the authorized transactions included in the batch to the appropriate card networks, such as VISA or MasterCard.
+2. The MSP or acquiring bank sends authorized transactions, included in batches, to the appropriate card network (VISA, MasterCard, etc.).

-3. The card networks send each authorized transaction to the appropriate issuing banks.
+3. The card networks send each authorized transaction to the appropriate issuing bank.

-4. The issuing bank debits or withdraws the funds for each authorized transaction from the cardholder's account and sends to the card networks (usually within 24 to 48 hours).
+4. The issuing bank debits or withdraws funds for each authorized transaction from the cardholder's account and sends the funds to the card networks, usually within 24 to 48 hours.

-5. The card network then sends the funds to the acquiring bank/msp.
-The card network charges interchange and network fees, and subtracts those fees from the transaction amount prior to crediting the msp/acquiring bank.
+5. The card network then sends the funds to the acquiring bank or MSP.
+The card network charges interchange and network fees and subtracts those fees from the transaction amount prior to crediting the MSP or acquiring bank.

-6. The acquiring bank/msp will then deposit or settle the funds into the merchant's bank account.
-The acquiring bank/msp charges a fee called the merchant discount rate, which may be deducted directly off of the transaction (referred to as a daily discount rate).
-Or may deposit the total amount of each transaction and charge the merchant once a month for all the fees incurred during that time (called a monthly discount rate).
+6. The acquiring bank or MSP will then deposit or settle the funds into the merchant's bank account.
+The acquiring bank or MSP charges a fee called the merchant discount rate (referred to as a daily discount rate) which may be deducted directly from the transaction.
+They also may deposit the total amount of each transaction and charge the merchant once a month for all the fees incurred during that time (monthly discount rate).

-The merchant is responsible for paying the card network interchange and network fees either through a daily discount or a monthly discount depending on the merchant's agreement with their msp or acquiring bank.
+The merchant is responsible for paying the card network interchange and network fees through a daily discount or a monthly discount, depending on the merchant's agreement with their MSP or acquiring bank.

 Payment compliance is a subject that applies to every merchant.
-Unfortunately, the many rules and regulations tied to making and taking payments also make it hard to understand what’s expected of your businesses — especially if you’re unfamiliar with the ins and outs of the payment industry.
+The many rules and regulations tied to payments can make it hard to understand what’s expected of your call center agents, office staff or business as a whole – especially if you’re unfamiliar with rules of the credit card payment industry.

-If you want to avoid fines while accepting credit cards, you must adhere to security compliance requirements created and enforced by the Payment Card Industry.
-There are additional considerations through the Electronic Funds Transfer Act and Regulation E if you also wish to accept debit cards.
+To avoid fines while accepting credit cards, you must adhere to security compliance requirements created and enforced by the Payment Card Industry.
+There are additional considerations through the Electronic Funds Transfer Act (EFTA) and Regulation E if you also wish to accept debit cards.

 The Payment Card Industry has created their own set of compliance rules to keep consumers safe while making credit card payments.
-Every merchant that accepts cards must maintain PCI compliance to protect customers from data breaches and fraud.
-What level of PCI responsibility you bear depends on a few different factors:
+Every merchant that accepts cards must follow PCI compliance guidelines to protect customers from data breaches and fraud.
+What level of PCI compliance responsibility you bear depends on a few different factors:

 - How many payments you process per year

-- Whether you store credit card data on your servers, or your processor does this for you
+- Whether you store credit card data on your servers, or your credit card processor does this for you

 - If sensitive card data is physically stored on the premises of your business

-Choosing a payment processor that is Level 1 compliant takes most of the PCI burden away from your business.
-This means your customers’ information remains secure, and you can rest easy knowing you remain in compliance.
+Choosing a credit card processor that is Level 1 compliant reduces the PCI burden your business carries.
+This means customer information remains secure and you can rest easy knowing you are following PCI compliance requirements.